-Brett Drake researches matters of child welfare.
-His work focuses on early intervention cases of child neglect and the connections between socio-environmental conditions and child neglect.
+Brett Drake researches matters of child welfare with a focus on early intervention cases of child neglect as well as the connections between socio-environmental conditions and child neglect.
 His current research analyzes census and child protective data to assess the efficacy of protective and preventative services.

-His research focus and his many years of child welfare practice, at the direct and clinical levels, inform the master’s level classes he teaches.
+His research and his many years of child welfare practice, at the direct and clinical levels, inform the master’s-level courses he teaches at the Brown School.
 The topics of these classes range from diversity and human behavior to analysis of practice.

-In addition, Dr. Drake teaches doctoral level classes on research methodology due to his interest in the philosophical and theoretical aspects of social work research.
+In addition, Drake teaches doctoral classes on research methodology, due to his interest in the philosophical and theoretical aspects of social work research.
 He also consults with a number of state and local agencies regarding evaluation and administrative data.